DocKDE/pdbman/README.md

 3. Open a terminal, navigate to the folder containing the `src` folder and the `Cargo.toml` file.
 4. Type `cargo install --path .` (Do not forget the dot).

 Rust will now compile the binary and place it in your cargo root folder (location differs based on operating system).
 It can now be accessed from the command line without any further steps.

 It is also possible to just build the binary without installing it anywhere on your system so you can handle it as you see fit.
 In this case do:

 ```
 cargo build --release
 ```

 After a successful build a release binary will be placed in the `./target/release` folder (relative to the root folder of the repository).

 ## Example Usage

-As illustration what `pdbman` is capable of typical workflows will be shown.
+As illustration of what `pdbman` is capable of typical workflows will be shown.

 ### Shell mode

 First the shell needs to be started like so:

 ```